Discover how to create the illusion of more room with a few interior design hacks. These decorating tips for small spaces will transform your room!

 Pick Furniture With Storage and Room to Move

 Finally, be choosy with your furniture.
-Measure your space and I recommend tracing the furniture you are considering purchasing to make sure it fits with room to walk around the room.
+Measure your space and I recommend tracing the furniture you are considering purchasing to make sure it fits with some room to walk.
 Be careful with sectionals and sofas.
 You may need a small one for your smaller space.

 Bonus Decorating Tip for Small Spaces: Trick the Eyes With Light